Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

    PSA client calls together into the queue, to save the time of synchronization between two cores.

-2. SPE mailbox parses the PSA client call paramters copied from NSPE, including the PSA client call type.
+2. SPE mailbox parses the PSA client call parameters copied from NSPE, including the PSA client call type.

 3. The PSA client call request is dispatched to the dedicated TF-M RPC PSA